KxSystems/embedR/README.md

 - `Rset`: set a variable in the R memory space

 ### Interactive plotting
-If using interactive plotting, you have to take care of some extras.
-1. Call `Reventloop[]`.
-Note that this will override timer and `.z.ts`.
-It will give R library some time to process graphics event. macOS and Windows only.
-2. To plot with `lattice` and/or `ggplot2` you will need to call `print` on chart object.
+If using interactive plotting with `lattice` and/or `ggplot2` you will need to call `print` on chart object.

 ## Examples